kazurayam/VisualInspectionTutorial/docs/index.md

 The top directory can have any name, but I usually name it `store`.

 The file name `index` is fixed.
-The `index` file is created by the `store` object.
-Programmers are not supposed to operate on it directly.
+The `index` file is created by the Store object.
+Programmers are not supposed to change it directly.

 The **JobName** can be any name, but there are a few characters that are not allowed as file name by OS.
 For example, a slash `/` is not allowed.